brimdata/zed/docs/lake/design.md

 when running `zed lake` commands on a local host.
-In a cloud deployment or running queries through an application, the lake path is determined by an authenticated connection to the Zed lake service, which explicitly denotes the lake name (analagous to how a GitHub user authenticates access to a named GitHub organization).
+In a cloud deployment or running queries through an application, the lake path is determined by an authenticated connection to the Zed lake service, which explicitly denotes the lake name (analogous to how a GitHub user authenticates access to a named GitHub organization).

 ### Load